allardvanhelbergen/go/README.md

  - run `node-inspector` (in a separate terminal window) to start the debugger.
 - Open `http://localhost:3000/` in your browser.

+### Deploying

+- Get your Github public key on Lightning.
+- Log into the prod server with `ssh brandwatch@lightning`.
+- Run the deploy script from the app dir on the master branch with `./scripts/deploy.sh`.

 ## Contributing